-It’s not often something stops me in my tracks because it resonates so deeply.
-But, it happened yesterday.
+It’s not often that I read or listen to something that stops me in my tracks because it resonates so deeply.
+It happened yesterday.

 It came from Tim Ferriss’s latest podcast with Naval Ravikant (CEO and a co-founder of AngelList and successful investor).
 Naval was back to answer ten questions from listeners and he took on one about a life insight he has.

-It was so awesome and I’m going to remember it when I find myself worrying too much about the future.
+It was so awesome and is something I am going to remember when I find myself worrying too much about the future.

 I transcribed that part of it below.
 I highly recommend listening to the whole thing.
-It’s only an hour long and it’s excellent.
+It’s only an hour long and the whole thing is excellent.

 Q: What insight about life have you acquired that seems obvious to you, but might not be obvious to everyone else?